CodeAdvisor-ISTAD/user-profile/README.md

 - **PATCH /api/v1/achievement_badges/${badgeName}/is_deleted**: Soft delete badge by badgeName.
 - **PATCH /api/v1/achievement_badges/${badgeName}/is_published**: Publish badge by badgeName.
 - **DELETE /api/v1/achievement_badges/${badgeName}**: Delete badge by badgeName.

+### Achievement Level Management 👑
+The Achievement Level feature handles the calculate the total score, determine the user's achievement level, and get the user's achievement level.
+Key features include:

+- **Calcuate the total score **: Calculate the total score for the user based on the achievements.
+- *Determine the user's achievement**: Determine the user's achievement level based on the total score.
+- **Get the user**: Get the user's achievement level by user ID.

+#### Endpoints 🚀

+- **GET /api/v1/achievement-levels/{userId}**: Retrieve user's achievement by userId.

+### Reading History Management 📖
+The Reading History feature handles the creation, retrieval, and deletion.
+Key features include:

+- **Create Reading History**: Create new history and if that history is already exist, it will remove the old histroy and create the new one .
+- **Get all reading history**: Retrieve all reading histories.
+- **Soft Delete reading history**: Soft delete reading history without removing it from the system.

+#### Endpoints 🚀

+- **POST /api/v1/reading-histories**: add content or forum to reading history.
+- **GET /api/v1/reading-histories**: Retrieve all content or forum from reading history.
+- **PATCH /api/v1/reading-histories/${id}/disable**: Soft delete content or forum reading history.

+### Bookmark Management 🔖
+The Bookmark feature handles the creation, retrieval, deletion, and get content or forum from the bookmark feature.
+Key features include:

+- **Add content or Forum to Bookmark**: Add new content or forum to bookmark.
+- **Get all bookmark**: Get all bookmark for each user.
+- **Delete Bookmark**: Remove the content or forum from bookmark.

+#### Endpoints 🚀

+- **POST /api/v1/bookmarks**: add content or forum to bookmark.
+- **GET /api/v1/bookmarks**: Retrieve all content or forum from bookmark.
+- **DELETE /api/v1/bookmarks/${id}**: Delete content or forum from bookmark.

 ## Setup and Installation 🛠

 ### Prerequisites 📦